vsm/vsm-box/README.md

   + These widths pertain to a term's string-content only.
 A term's total width will include its padding and border in addition.
-  + An external CSS declaration could set a VsmBox's font-size to larger than the default font-size, and then the min/max/..Widths may accomodate less text than intended.
+  + An external CSS declaration could set a VsmBox's font-size to larger than the default font-size, and then the min/max/..Widths would accomodate less text than intended.
-    Therefore, the sub-prop `sizes.widthScale` may be set to another value than its default value `1`.
+    Therefore, `sizes.widthScale` controls scaling to adjust for a different font size.
     + For example, VsmBox's default font-size is currently 11px.
 If external CSS sets it to 22px, then min/max/edit/default...Width will accomodate half as much text.
 Then, by setting `sizes.widthScale` to 2, these widths will be scaled to twice as wide, and hold just as much text as in the 11px case.
+    + + If `sizes.widthScale` is left to its default value of `false`, then it will be automatically calculated (replaced by a number) based on currently active `.term`-CSS.
+      + If set to `1`, no scaling happens.
+      + If set to a number different than `1`, that scale will be used instead of auto-scaling.
 + The `queryOptions` property is used by a VSM-term's autocomplete, when it sends a query to `VsmDictionary.getMatchesForString()`.
   (See also [`vsm-dictionary`](https://github.com/vsmjs/vsm-dictionary)'s